 6. "Drive" with care.
 Share the road.

 When you ride, consider yourself the driver of a vehicle and always keep safety in mind.

 - Choose to ride in the bike lane, if available.
 If the roadway or bike lane is wide, ride to the right; if the lane is narrow, you may choose to ride in the middle of the lane just like a motorized vehicle.

 - Make eye contact, smile, or wave to communicate with motorists.
-Courtesy and predictability are a key to safe cycling;
+Courtesy and predictability are key to safe cycling.

-- Make sure that books, clothes, and other items are securely attached to the bicycle or carried in a backpack; and
+- Make sure that books, clothes, and other items are securely attached to the bicycle or carried in a backpack.

 - Use bells, horns, or your voice to alert pedestrians and bicyclists that you are approaching or passing.